Search in MDM

 Further

-Manual-Mecanica Response on the subject Assembled address in a Renault Clio 16V
+Manual-mechanical response on the topic of power steering installation in a Renault Clio 16V

-The electric pump needs a rotation sensor that goes in the direction steering wheel.
+The electric power steering pump needs a steering angle sensor that's mounted on the steering column.

 Please connect or create account to join the conversation.